-Topographic maps of the area where the course is being held, one per 2 students.
+Consumable topographic maps of the area where the course is being held, at least one per 2 students, preferably at least three copies per two students.

 A globe.

 Set of topographic maps of an area (USNG training map), one per student, each map with a different point marked on it (for triangulation exercise).